In this post, you’ll learn what’s involved with website care, and why it’s important to regularly care for your website.

 Here’s the thing: you’ve got to be able to get a return on the investment of paying someone else to do website care for you.
 So how valuable is your time to you?

-In short, if you have big business and income goals, if you’re planning to buy ads to drive visitors to your website, if you’re going to spend your valuable time creating website content, then it’s definitely worth your time and money to outsource your website care.
+In short, if you are using your website to generate income, if you’re going to spend your valuable time creating website content, then it’s definitely worth your time and money to outsource your website care.

 what about website care through my host?